szweibel/workshops/newest_python.md

 <PythonREPL/>

 ## Modifying Lists
 Because lists are **mutable**, we can change them after they are created.
-We can change individual items, add new ones, or remove them.
-Two of the most common list methods are `.append()` to add an item to the end, and `.pop()` to remove an item.
+This is a key difference from strings, which are immutable.
+Two of the most common list methods are `.append()` to add an item to the end, and `.pop()` to remove an item from the end.
+These methods change the list *in-place*.

 ```pycon
 >>> my_books = ["Dune", "Foundation"]